-Surrey Lifelong Learning Partnership learning and careers advisers working on this programme are Shirley Steel, Nanette Chandler, Gemma White, Rosalind Weijman and Philippa Secretan.
-They work with anyone living in one of the five borough/district councils where ETHOS operates and support those who are unemployed or working fewer than 16 hours a week with insecure housing accommodation.
+Surrey Lifelong Learning Partnership learning and careers advisers working on this programme are Nanette Chandler, Jessica Leupolz, Michelle Edwards and Kate Collins.
+They work with anyone living in one of the borough/district councils where ETHOS operates and support those who are unemployed or working fewer than 16 hours a week with insecure housing accommodation.

 Our clients are the homelessness, people in private rented accommodation faced with eviction, people struggling with mortgage repayments, people living in hostels.
 They might be a dependent adult, someone capable of working but not working and therefore not contributing to the household.
 They could be a lone parent or a person over 50 years of age who has been made redundant or someone with a health condition putting them at a disadvantage in employment seeking.
 Many have mental health needs.

 A one-to-one appointment with an adviser leads to job workshops and support using the internet and emails.
 Support continues as long as clients show commitment to resolve their situation.
 Beneficiaries feel they can now move forward, develop skills, move into jobs, improve their housing options and expect a brighter future.

 In a 12 month period: